Kamachee Gauvaran Martel- Lesotho, Africa

 Thanabalan and Inbum Chinniah left for Malaysia after their services were over.
 Likewise, Silan left for the UK.
 But Bhaskaran went home to Malaysia and brought his family and stayed until 1979.
 Ravichandran extended his stay in Swaziland for 4 years as he got a job.
 From among the six from Malaysia I am the only one to have settled in Africa.

 The Cameroon.
-With Bhaskaran, Fred Ramirez from the Philippines, Parvin Behi from Iran and T. Thanabalan
+L-R: Bhaskaran, Kamachee, Fred Ramirez from the Philippines, Parvin Behi from Iran and T. Thanabalan

 LIFE IN AFRICA